NorthernMagic/Ptera-Web-Guides/Windows Quickstart Web.md

 5e) After allocating RAM, launch Fabric and go if you are in the title screen, Fabric is now installed correctly.

 ## ⛓️INSTALLING FABRIC API & MODS

+Fabric API is a library that provides essential hooks and interoperability tools for Fabric mods.
+It helps ensure that different mods can work together seamlessly and without issues.
+It's highly recommended to install this to use many mods.
+To begin, make sure the Minecraft Launcher is closed.

+You can download Fabric API here

+6a) Once you've downloaded the Fabric API (0.73.2) (as of writing) for 1.19.3 .jar file, move it to your desktop for easy access.

+6b) Then, open File Explorer and navigate to the 'mods' folder located at C:\Users\<user>\AppData\Roaming\.minecraft\mods.
+This is where you'll install the Fabric API and any other mods you want to use.
+If there is no 'mods' folder, create one.

+6c) To install the Fabric API, simply drag the .jar file from your desktop and drop it into the 'mods' folder.
+Once the file has been transferred, you can close File Explorer.
+The Fabric API is now installed!
+This drag and drop process works with most mods.